Arduino Cellular IoT Application Shield – LTE-M & NB-IoT & eGPRS

 The shield has GNSS (GPS, GLONASS etc.) functionality for the need of location, navigation, tracking, mapping and timing applications.

 The design has a built-in temperature, humidity, light sensors, 3-axis accelerometer, and relay.
+If you do not need these built-in features, you should take a look at Arduino Cellular IoT Shield.

 Out of stock